 1. Cloud-based servers

-A secure cloud-based email platform hosting a HIPAA compliant server is a good option to ensure the security of emails.
-However, you should connect via HTTPS with the server, so there will be an encrypted connection between you and your email server.
+A secure cloud-based email platform hosting a HIPAA compliant server is an excellent option to ensure the security of emails.
+However, you should connect via an HTTPS server to ensure an encrypted connection between you and your email server.
 Unfortunately, there is no guarantee of the email transmission from the cloud server to the recipient’s server or workstation.
 It works when all the senders and recipients have accounts on the same cloud-based email service.

 As previously mentioned, encryption is a non-negligible element of HIPAA.

 Many email service providers encrypt the message during the transmission from your workstation to the recipient’s server.
-The recipient gets a notification in case the particular recipient is not a client of that email service provider.
+The recipient gets a notification in case the person is not a client of that email service provider.
 After establishing a secure connection, the recipient can then retrieve the message.

 3. Secure message portals

-Some EMR/EHR systems provide a secure portal of messages for the patients.
-Here, you can store the patient’s information and retrieve it as per the requirement.
-An email will notify whenever the recipient gets a message on the portal.
-The patients can simply log in and securely receive the message.
-If there’s no such portal, then you can also avail of these portal services from other providers such as eDossea and BrightSquid.
+Some EMR/EHR systems provide a secure portal of messages for the patients to store the patient’s information and retrieve it as per their requirements.
+You’ll get an email notification whenever the recipient gets a message on the portal.
+The patients can log in and securely receive the message.
+If there’s no such portal, you can also avail of these portal services from other providers such as eDossea and BrightSquid.

-A strong password/passphrase and multi-factor authentication wherever available helps in limiting access, thereby protecting the email account.
+A strong password/passphrase and multi-factor authentication help limit access, thereby protecting the email account.

-While sending emails, the personnel can use email disclaimers and confidentiality notices to inform the patients, and respective recipients that the information is PHI, and they should use it accordingly.
+While sending emails, the personnel can use email disclaimers and confidentiality notices to inform the patients and recipients that the information is PHI, and they should use it accordingly.

 Nevertheless, you should encrypt the emails securing them from your end.
 No disclaimer can alleviate the entity’s responsibility to send ePHI securely.

-- The HIPAA compliant email provider should have a proper and attentive customer service team.
+The HIPAA-compliant email provider should have a good and attentive customer service team.
 Also, the provider must be willing to sign a business associate agreement.

-- The encryption service needs to be good.
+The encryption service needs to be effective.
 It should be well-integrated with any device, any browser, and any email provider.